 Findings of Fact: The proposed project falls under the Mojave Unified School District (MUSD).
 Development of the project would not create a direct demand for school service.
-At buildout, the facility will have an approximate building ground floor area (GFA) of approximately a 2,400 square foot facility; under a Class B Occupancy.
-Employment generated by the project would not be expected to draw a substantial number of new residents that would generate school age children requiring public education or substantially alter school facilities or the demand for public education and no new facilities would need to be constructed.
-Additionally, any future development will be required to pay the Mojave Unified School District, developer impact fees to assist in offsetting impacts to school facilities.
+At buildout, the facility will have an approximate building ground floor area (GFA) of approximately a 92,000 square foot facility; under a Class B Occupancy.
+Employment generated by the project is anticipated to yield approximately 10-12, and about 35 during limited harvest periods.
+Employee generation is not expected to draw a substantial number of new residents that would generate school age children requiring public education or substantially alter school facilities or the demand for public education and no new facilities would need to be constructed.
+Additionally, any future development will be required to pay Development Impact Fees (DIF) to the Mojave Unified School District, developer impact fees to assist in offsetting impacts to school facilities.
 At the time of writing, current development fees are \$3.79 a square foot for residential and \$0.61 per square foot for commercial/industrial projects (Level I Developer Fee Study for Mojave Unified School District, 2018).
 Less than significant impacts to school services are expected.
 As discussed below in Section XV(a) and XV(b), the proposed project would not create substantial additional demand for public park facilities, nor result in the need to modify existing or construct new park facilities.
 No impacts are expected to city parks.